 In other words, if the tolerances of the tubing ID were greater than the tolerances needed to achieve a valid result, the tighter tolerances would have to be achieved despite the limitations of the tubing.

-Advantages of precision tubing
+Advantages of precision tube cutting

 To avoid accuracy issues in liquid dispensing systems, it can help to have tubing that: